Special birational transformations of type (2,1): Introduction

 The description of the varieties in Theorem \ref{t.intro} as well as a more precise formulation of the result will be given in Section \ref{s.statement}.
 Our proof of Theorem \ref{t.intro}, to be given in Section \ref{s.proof}, uses previous works on this topic in \cite{AS2} and \cite{R2}.
 The main strategy is an inductive argument on VMRT (see Proposition \ref{p.pic}) developed by Russo in \cite{R2}.
 There are two new ingredients in our approach: the use of natural $\cit^*$-actions on $Z$, which reveals topological relations between the base loci of $\Phi$ and $\Phi^{-1}$, and a study of the intersection of entry loci on the base locus of $\Phi$, which exhibits a delicate structure in the projective geometry of the base locus.
 The part on $\cit^*$-action is presented in Section \ref{s.Y} and the part on the intersection of entry loci is presented in Section \ref{s.entry}.
 The use of $\cit^*$-actions on $Z$ is motivated by our previous work \cite{FH} on projective manifolds with nonzero prolongations.
 As a matter of fact, we will see in Section \ref{s.prolongation} that a prime Fano manifold $Z$ is the target of a special birational transformation of type $(2,1)$ if and only if it has nonzero prolongation.
 By this correspondence, we can use Theorem \ref{t.intro} to give a new proof (see Theorem \ref{t.Main}) of the main classification result of \cite{FH}.
 This new proof corrects an error in the classification in \cite{FH}, as explained in Remark \ref{r.FH}.

 We will work over complex numbers.
 For simplicity, a nonsingular irreducible variety will be called a manifold.

 {\em Acknowledgments:} We are grateful to Jos\'e Carlos Sierra for explaining to us the examples in Proposition \ref{p.ex1} and Proposition \ref{p.ex2} and for a careful reading of the draft.
 We would like to thank Francesco Russo for pointing out a mistake in a previous version and for numerous suggestions.
-We are grateful to Qifeng Li for discussions on Section \ref{s.entry} and to Fyodor Zak for suggesting the argument in Remark 2.13 (3).
+We are grateful to Qifeng Li for discussions on Section \ref{s.entry}.